The Cybersecurity Cost Center Problem

 Written by Zach Turpen

 Zach Turpen is a Cybersecurity Consultant at TechGuard Security where he conducts penetration tests, vulnerability assessments, social engineering exercises and develops detailed incident response procedures.
 With experience spanning over 6 years in a Fortune 100 environment he is also CISSP, CEH, GSEC, Security+, Splunk, Rapid 7, ITIL and VMware certified.
 Zach graduated Summa Cum Laude from McKendree University with a bachelor’s degree in Computer Information Systems.
 He has worked on the front line of security as an Incident Responder, as a Lead Security Engineer implementing multi-million-dollar projects (SIEM, NGAV, Web Proxies, NGFW) and as a Security Architect migrating business applications to the cloud.
-In his spare time Zach enjoys spending time with his two kids, gardening and kayak fishing.
+In his spare time Zach enjoys spending time with his wife and two kids, gardening and kayak fishing.